-This function is invoked by the administrator who has been identified and authenticated by TSF\AUT and overwrites image data on the HDD.
+This function is invoked from the operation panel by the administrator who has been identified and authenticated by TSF\AUT and overwrites image data on the HDD.
 The data to be cleared by this function is specified one or more from the following choices by the administrator when this function is invoked.

-All of the spool image data on the HDD

-All of the filing image data on the HDD
+- All of the spool image data on the HDD - All of the filing image data on the HDD